 You must file a NY Tax Return if:

-a.
-You are a NY resident and you filed a US tax form (other than Form 8843) for 2015; or
+- You are a NY resident and you filed a US tax form (other than Form 8843) for 2022; or

 - Each individual must confirm their own NY tax status, but, in general, if you lived and/or worked in New York:

-- Full-time international students are considered NON-RESIDENTS of NY state and city for tax purposes, and should fill out NY nonresident tax form IT-203
+- Full-time undergraduate international students are considered NON-RESIDENTS of NY state and city for tax purposes, and should file NY nonresident tax form IT-203

 - Other international visitors, including part-time students, J-1 professors and scholars, and individuals in H-4 status are considered NY RESIDENTS for state and city tax purposes; if they both:

-2) were physically in NY for at least 6 months of the year.
-NY Residents should fill NY resident tax form IT-201.
+- 2) were physically in NY for at least 6 months of the year.
+NY Residents should file NY resident tax form IT-201.

 NEW JERSEY STATE TAX